Why Freely Give

 4/8

-These downsides are evident when imagining if churches were to rely on sales rather than donations.
-Such as by charging entrance fees.
+Imagine if churches were to rely on sales, such as by charging entrance fees.

-The poor would be disadvantaged, and would have to ask for special permission to enter for free.
+The poor would be disadvantaged, and would need special permission to enter for free.
 Those yet to believe might be put off by the cost, and even long-time Christians may reduce attendance to save some money.

 5/8